nathantsoi/betaflight/docs/1wire.md

 # 1-wire passthrough esc programming

-Currently supported on the STM32F3DISCOVERY, NAZE (and variants) and CC3D.
+Currently supported on the STM32F3DISCOVERY, NAZE32 (including clones such as the FLIP32) and CC3D.

-The general idea is to connect a UART/USB converter to your computer and the UART pins defined in `target.h`, and a ground of course, to program your ESCs in place.

-It should be possible on boards with built in UART/USB converters (and maybe VCPs) to avoid using the external UART adapter.

-## Configuration
+## Wiring

-The following parameters can be used to enable and configure this in the related target.h file:

-    USE_SERIAL_1WIRE              Enables the 1wire code, defined in target.h
+  - For the NAZE, no external wiring is necessary.
+Simply plugin the board via USB cable.

+  - For the CC3D, connect [a USB to UART adapter](http://bit.ly/cf-cp2102) to the main port.
+If you need one, I prefer the [CP2102](http://bit.ly/cf-cp2102) as it is cheap and [the driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) is readily available.

+  - In the case that your board does not power on fully without a battery attached, it is OK to attach the battery before following the steps below.
+However, it may not be necessary in all cases.

 ## Usage

-  - Start the board normally and connect to the CLI, then use the `1wire` command followed with the ESC you wish to program.
+  - Plug in the USB cable and connect to your board with the CleanFlight configurator.

+  - Open the CLI tab, then run: `1wire <esc index>`

-    ie. to connect to the esc on your flight controller's port #2:
+    E.g. to connect to the ESC on your flight controller's port #1, run the command:

     ```
-    1wire 2
+    1wire 1
     ```

-    TODO: `1wire 0` to write all escs at once, read from esc 1

-  - Attach your 1-wire or 4w programmer (made via the BlHeli suite) to the pin specified in the board documentation.

-    ie. CC3D boards should have the PWM output (motor out) pin 6 attached to the 1-wire line from the Arduino and the ground line from the Arduino attached to any ground pin on the CC3D
+  - Click "Disconnect" in the CleanFlight configurator.
+Do not power down your board.

+    - Note, in the future it may be possible to configure your ESCs directly in CleanFlight.

-  - Open the BlHeli Suite
+  - Open the BlHeli Suite.

-  - Pick the BlHeli Bootloader (USB/Com) option
+  - Ensure you have selected the correct Atmel or SILABS "(USB/Com)" option under the "Select ATMEL / SILABS Interface" menu option.

+  - Ensure you have the correct port selected.

+    - On the NAZE, this port will be the same COM port used by the CleanFlight configurator.

+    - On the CC3D, this port will be your USB to UART serial adapter.

+  - Click "Connect" and wait for the connection to complete.
+If you get a COM error, hit connect again.
+It will probably work.

+  - Click "Read Setup"

-  - Use BlHeli suite as normal
+  - Use BlHeli suite as normal.

+  - When you're finished with one ESC, click "Disconnect" then power down the board.
+E.g. remove the flight battery and unplug the USB cable.
+Then repeat the whole process for the next ESC

+    - In the future, powering down the board can be avoided and all ESCs can be configured by CleanFlight.
+I'll be working on this next...

-## Implementing
+## Implementing and Configuring targets

+The following parameters can be used to enable and configure this in the related target.h file:

+    USE_SERIAL_1WIRE              Enables the 1wire code, defined in target.h

   - For new targets